Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

-The existence of a singular orbit already has consequences for the behaviour of the potential function.
-The following proposition was proven in \cite{BDWSteadySolitons}[Propositions 2.3 and 2.4] and \cite{BDGWExpandingSolitons}[Proposition 1.11], respectively.
-It should be emphasized that the properties hold along the flow of the Ricci soliton trajectories and completeness of the metric is not required.
+The existence of a singular orbit has consequences for the behaviour of the soliton potential.
+Proposition \ref{PotentialFunctionOfExpandingRSAlongCohomOneFlow} below follows from \cite[Propositions 2.3 and 2.4]{BDWSteadySolitons} and \cite[Proposition 1.11]{BDGWExpandingSolitons}.
+It should be emphasised that the properties hold along the flow of the Ricci soliton equation and completeness of the metric is not required.